1nc0gn170/1nc0gn170.github.io/posts/CTF-Writeups/Oct-2020_LFI.md

 So the functionality of this website is simple.It creates content from the given URL based on facebook open graph meta tags ("og:").

-So I quickly framed a html file with meta tags
+So I quickly framed a html file with meta tags.

 ```html
 <!DOCTYPE html>